-At this stage the matter should be reported to the appropriate members of staff, in particular the child's form teacher, Head of Year, Deputy Head: Head of Pre-Prep or Deputy Head: Head of Prep.
+At this stage the matter should be reported to the appropriate members of staff, in particular the child's form teacher, Deputy Head of Pre-Prep or Head of Phase, Head of Pre-Prep or Head of Prep.

 Depending on the nature of the particular case and its severity the senior member of staff may become directly involved and talk to the children concerned.
 A written report should be made.